HaniRepo/RL-Controller-for-F16-Simulation/README.md

 If you use this code in academic work, please cite:

-H. Beirami, M. M. Manjurul Islam,
+H. Beirami and M. M. M. Islam, "Conformal Signal Temporal Logic for Robust Reinforcement Learning Control: A Case Study," ICASSP 2026 - 2026 IEEE International Conference on Acoustics, Speech and Signal Processing (ICASSP), Barcelona, Spain, 2026, pp. 5881-5885,
-Conformal Signal Temporal Logic for Robust Reinforcement Learning Control: A Case Study, IEEE International Conference on Acoustics, Speech, and Signal Processing (ICASSP), 2026.
+doi: 10.1109/ICASSP55912.2026.11460322.

 ### Citation to the Case Study
 "Verification Challenges in F-16 Ground Collision Avoidance and Other Automated Maneuvers",